The getfit challenge is a 12-week, team-oriented fitness challenge open to the entire MIT community.

 - Week 12 -- 300 minutes

-All Lincoln Laboratory employees and subcontractors are eligible to buy this pass, which allows access to the Lincoln Laboratory Fitness Center and Zoom group fitness classes.
-This three-month trial pass is available for purchase between January 11 and February 12, 2021 and may be used from February 1 – April 25, 2020.
-The nonrefundable cost for this pass is $40 for Lincoln Laboratory employees and $80 for contractors.
-This getfit trial pass can be upgraded to an annual membership at any time during the three-month trial period for an additional $100 for Lincoln Laboratory employees, spouses, dependents, and retirees and $240 for contractors.
+All Lincoln Laboratory employees and contingent workers are eligible to buy this pass, which allows access to the Lincoln Laboratory Fitness Center and Zoom group fitness classes.
+This three-month trial pass is available for purchase between January 13 and February 14, 2025 and may be used from February 3 – April 27, 2025.
+The nonrefundable cost for this pass is $40 for Lincoln Laboratory employees and $80 for contingent workers.

 To purchase a Lincoln Laboratory Fitness Center trial pass, you must present your getfit profile page (on your mobile device or printed out) at the main desk of the Lincoln Laboratory Fitness Center, along with a photo ID.
 You will need to complete a membership application and waiver form.
 You may pay for your pass with a credit/debit payment at https://llevents.ll.mit.edu/fitnesscenter.
 If you have additional questions about the special getfit trial pass, contact Deb Craig by email at debbiec@mit.edu, or call 781-981-2104.